Active records services

 - transitory records containing sensitive or confidential information must be securely destroyed or deleted

-- used for records that have been damaged (for example: harmed, contaminated or spoiled) and cannot be reasonably salvaged or restored to usefulness
+- used for records that have been damaged (for example: harmed, contaminated or spoiled) during a disaster

 Senior records officer